aucloud/aucloud.github.io/docs/Platform_Services/Compute/Windows_Server_Licensing/windows_server_licensing.md

 Login to the target server with Administrator privileges In Command Prompt enter the following command to set the path to the KMS Server:

 `slmgr.vbs /skms 103.109.112.109`
+(or use the Sydney KMS server target if applicable)

 Confirmation will be received that the KMS machine name has been set successfully